 Thory Bernhards made nearly 250 recordings, of which more than half were released as 78 rpms.
 About 50 of her songs have been recorded on CD.

 Thory Bernhards’ marriage to Leon Landgren began in 1949, and that year they had a son called Leon, who was nicknamed ‘Lille-Leon’.
 They divorced in 1957, although they had already separated in 1955 when Thory Bernhards had fallen pregnant after a temporary fling with Åke Gerhard, a friend of her husband’s.
 In 1956 she gave birth to her second son, named Thorgny.
-Both boys stayed with Leon Landgren when the marriage ended, and were looked after by a nanny whom Leon later married.
 From 1955 Thory Bernhards began living with the musician ‘Jo-Jo’ Johansson.
 They had two sons together, John and Frank, and a daughter named Jeanette.
 ‘Jo-Jo’ died in 1996, after which Thory Bernhards moved to Helsingborg to be closer to her older children.
 After she suffered a stroke she moved into a senior home.
 She died in Helsingborg following a heart attack in 2014.